Named one of the World's Top 100 Child Prodigies 2022, Global Child Prodigy Awards, Dubai. Member of the Royal Philharmonic Society, UK.

 Rodrigo is member of the Friends Program of the UNAM Philharmonic Orchestra (OFUNAM), Carnegie Hall, New York Philharmonic (NYPhil), Orquesta Sinfónica de Minería and the Latin Grammy's Cultural Foundation.
 Member of the Associate Program of the Juilliard School of Music, NYC.

 As part of his passion, he has attended 300+ live classical music concerts from the UNAM Mexican Philharmonic Orchestra at the Nezahualcóyotl Concert Hall in Mexico City which seats over 2200 people.

 Also, he is experimenting with the creation of soundtracks (flimscoring) for motion pictures, short films, documentaries, theater, commercials and TV programs.

-Besides music, Rodrigo loves nature (specially birds and trees) and enjoys swimming, biking, playing chess and other board games, doing Tae Kwon Do and taking inspirational strolls through his garden.
+Besides music, Rodrigo loves nature and enjoys swimming, biking, playing chess and other board games, doing Tae Kwon Do and taking inspirational strolls through the park.

 On this website, you will find some information about Rodrigo's compositions, improvisations and upcoming concerts.